mcherneski/CR-Exercises/CSV_Exporter/README.txt

     pip install requests

 ## Usage
     There are two ways to run the script, with and without the date parameter.
+First, navigate to the directory in which the GamedayExport.py file is stored.
+You can do this by using "cd" commands to navigate your folder structure.
+You can use ls -la (Mac/Linux) or dir (Windows) to check your current directory.

     Without parameters: Open Terminal (Mac/Linux) or Command Prompt (Windows) and type: